 The Climate Ribbon

 The Green Team and Worship Committee are pleased to bring the climate ribbon art ritual to SFUU this spring.
-This intergenerational ritual allows all who participate to reflect on what they stand to lose due to climate change.
+This intergenerational ritual allows all who participate to reflect on what they love and hope to never lose due to climate change.
 Participants will write this on a ribbon and then suspend it from a ‘tree’.
-The ritual continues through sharing, and then witnessing, the concerns written on the ribbons.
-In this part of the ritual, participants will choose a ribbon from the tree that speaks to them, read the climate concern out loud, and then have the ribbon tied to their wrist.
+The ritual continues through sharing, and then witnessing, the written thoughts and feelings on the ribbons.
+In this part of the ritual, each person will choose a ribbon from the tree that speaks to them and read it out loud.
+The ribbon is then tied to their wrist symbolizing a willingness to protect what others hold dear on Earth.
 The final step of the ritual is a group affirmation that recognizes our unity in caring for the Earth and combating climate change.
-We hope to produce the ritual in three parts:
+We will produce the ritual in three parts: